dmbarbour/wikilon/docs/CommandLine.md

 Tokens are represented directly in Claw, e.g. `{%foo}` in Claw will be represented directly by `{%foo}` in the bytecode.
 AO words desugar to the appropriate token, so `foo` desugars to `{%foo}` (assuming the empty namespace).
 Blocks are represented directly but contain claw code rather than raw bytecode.
 Thus, `[foo] bar` will desugar to `[{%foo}]{%bar}`.

-ABC bytecodes are embedded as word-like structures with an escape prefix: `\dcba` expands to the sequence of four ABC operators `dcba`.
+ABC bytecodes don't need any special effort: the words `a` `b` `c` and `d` simply refer to our four primitive bytecodes.
+In Claw, these will be expanded into one word per opcode.

 Whitespace formatting bytecode (LF or SP) may be preserved by following each LF or SP in claw with an extra SP.
 Use of whitespace can be used to force a separation between claw views.